twisted/pydoctor/README.rst

 in development
 ^^^^^^^^^^^^^^
+* Make intersphinx links blue instead of red.
+Keep red color for internal links only.
 * Smarter line wrapping in summary and parameters tables.
 * Fix introspection of functions comming from C-extensions.